 During this class, we will utilize a variety of activities to give students opportunities to develop their individual ability to present in front of a group.
 We will work on skills to build confidence while evaluating their work for improvement areas (such as eye contact, speaking clearly, etc).
 Presentation areas will include a memorized section, an extemporaneous section, and an informative speech of their own.
 Some work at home will be required to practice and prepare for class.

-Talkative Tidbits Lower Track, Fall 2018 Semester or Spring 2019 Semester
+Talkative Tidbits Lower Track, Spring 2019 Semester

 During this class, we will utilize games and activities to give students opportunities to develop their ability to think and speak clearly during conversations and classroom presentations.
 There will be a variety of partner work, group work, and individual presentations.
 Topics will include: speaking confidently, listening to others, thinking quickly, memory skills, and story-telling.